The Founder - A sensible adventurer

 Threatened with bankruptcy

 The factory's finances approached a dangerous point immediately after the start of the first year.
-When it was over Easter, Stephansen had to go out to sell goods.
+When it came to Easter, Stephansen had to go out to sell goods.
 Sure enough, he had hired an agent in Oslo.
 But it took time to get the turnover up to a level that covered the expenses.
-Too long time.
+Too long.
 All the while it had to pay interest on the property and machinery, not to mention the wages of the workers and expenses for its own household.
 Although the goods were of good quality, times were tough.
 And housing for the workers had not yet come up.
 It had to come, if Stephansen was to have any chance of keeping the workforce until the winter.
 Savings were made where savings could be made, but nevertheless it became more and more clear to Stephansen that he needed new capital.
 And he had to borrow that money.

 The advice to give up

 He talked to several wealthy men about guaranteeing a loan.
 But everywhere he was met with skepticism.
 Two very wealthy men from Bergen came out one day in the summer to look at the property.
 Stephansen thought perhaps they would change their minds if they could only see his business with their own eyes.
-They had nothing to complain about in the factory itself, not even in his own house.
+They had nothing to complain about in the factory itself, nor in his own house.
 It was the industry itself that they were skeptical about.
 The businessmen had no faith that operations could pay off.

 That same summer, he asked one of his personal friends up to the factory.
 The friend was a merchant and Stephansen wanted him to look through the books and inventory, so to speak, his true opinion of the situation.
 He leafed through the account books and glanced at the large stock of ready-made cloth, and said: